pbouda/brummbeere/doc/raspi.rst

    :align: right

 This tutorial shows how to build a custom embedded Linux for the Raspberry that runs Die Brummbeere to play audio files from ownCloud.
+The system will boot a minimal Linux environemnt with Qt libraries and automatically start Die Brummbeere.
+Optionally, it will load drivers for touchscreens and/or audio boards.
 We use the Qt Multimedia module and the Linux ALSA sound environment to play back the files.
 This setup can be used to run any other Qt apps on the Raspberry, of course.
 It is a general guide how to boot a minimal system with the latest Qt library, including support for touchscreens, OpenGL and multimedia.

 At the moment, this guide is for the Raspberry Pi 2 only, additional explanations for Raspberry B(+) and A will follow soon.
 You need to run Linux